itissid/js_toy_projects/hangman/README.md

 1. Encapsulation as explained above.
 2. `this` keyword is specific to the area of code created by the code in`{}` brackets by defintion of the Object in the `build_new_hangman` function.
 3. Explaining how Object(Associative Array) lookup hangman's drawings through the `hangman_map` Object using integer keys that range between 1-9.
 One can have strings as keys as well.
 The other object we use is the `HANGMAN_INSTANCE` which is same as the `hangman_map` only a bit more versatile.

+## Task 2: Testing the code
+You have successfully written a chock full of code.
+Now write test cases for hangman to verify the code in task 1 actually works.
+You will be provided partial code for 3 test cases to complete along with helper functions `assertEq`, `assertNeq` to use to complete them.

+Question yourself what you can and should test?
+One should test the internal state of the object.

+NOTE TO INSTRUCTOR: Explain to the students a bit in detail what things the assertions should be testing.

+### Test Case 0: Start the game
+Complete a function that tests the logic that starts the game.
+For this task you will be completing the function `test_hangman_start`.

+1. Start by calling `start_hangman(..)` with the word argument "foobar".
+2. Next look at the first sample assertion.
+It states that the HANGMAN_INSTANCE is not in an undefined state.
+3. Now write some assertions on the `HANGMAN_INSTANCE` instance members.
+Think what should your queries be.

+### Test Case 1: Hang the man!
+Complete a function that tests logic where the man is hung!
+For this task you will complete the function `test_hangman_is_hung`

+1. Start by calling `start_hangman(..)` with the word argument "foobar".
+2. Next call `guess(..)` with several letters not in the set of letters in "foobar".
+3. Use the `assertEq` and `assertNeq` functions to assert the state of the hangman.

+### Test Case 2: Save the man!
+Complete a function that tests logic where you guess the word successfully and the man is saved!
+For this task you will complete the function `test_hangman_is_saved`
+1. Start by calling `start_hangman(..)` with the word argument "foobar".
+2. Next call `guess(..)` with several letters in "foobar".
+3. Use the `assertEq` and `assertNeq` functions to assert the state of the hangman after the game is won.

+### Prerequisites
+Task 1 must be completed before this.
+Understand the assertEq, assertArrEq and assertNeq functions.
+Understand what assertions you can make to verify the thing you are testing.